Daniel1of1/FitAnalytics-WebWidget-iOS/README.md

 - (void)webWidgetDidFailLoadingProduct:(FITAWebWidget *)widget productId:(NSString *)productId details:(NSDictionary *)details;
 ```

-This method will be called when widget failed to load the product info or the product is not supported.
+This method will be called when the widget fails to load the product info or the product is not supported.

 &nbsp;